secwall/dotfiles/README.md

 zshrc_servers - zsh config I use on servers

+vimrc_desktop - vim config I use on desktop

-vimrc - vim config I use on desktop and servers
+vimrc_servers - vim config I use on servers

 tmux_servers - tmux config I use on servers

-tmux_desktop - tmux config I use on desktop
+gitconfig - gitconfig I use on desktop and servers